padmaksha18/ARM3Dnet/README.md

 The mobility data that we have used for inter and within county mobility information is hosted here: https://drive.google.com/drive/folders/1K70T0R9p-SUjXTF9ABFtdDfaPQyhnKgR?usp=sharing

+We are working on the GMM optimization for a better fit to the data.
+Currently, adding more spatial data results in degradation on performance due to the noise introduced by the adjacency matrix.
+But the GMM shows better fit when time series data is considered over a relatively long duration.
+The trade-off needs to be determined here.

 Citation Info:

 ```